Mistralys/mailcode/README.md

 {if not-contains: $PRODUCT.NAME "Term 1" "Term 2" "Term 3"}
 ```

-#### Searching for substrings in lists
+#### Searching lists by partial matches

-If a variable contains several records, it is possible to search through a property in all records, without having to use a loop:
+If a variable contains several records, it is possible to search through a property
+in all records, without having to use a loop:

 ```
 {if list-contains: $PRODUCTS.NAME "Server"}